Jimpson1/CyberCampNetwork/README.md

 ## Automated ELK Stack Deployment

 The files in this repository were used to configure the network depicted below.

-**Note**: The following image link needs to be updated.
-Replace `diagram_filename.png` with the name of your diagram image file.

 ![TODO: Update the path with the name of your diagram](Diagrams/Week13Diagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the yaml playbook file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+ #### filebeat-playbook.txt

 This document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use